somjit101/Predictive-Maintenance-Industrial-IOT/README.md

 ## About the [Dataset](https://www.kaggle.com/nphantawee/pump-sensor-data)
 * Contains 220314 readings by 51 sensors taken at an interval of 1 minute over a period of 5 months for a large-scale industrial pump.
 * Each sensor makes some important measurement used to determine the working condition of the pump, like vibration, operative voltage, current drawn, heat generated, RPM etc.
 * The column 'machine_status' indicates the current working condition of the pump.
 If it is 0, it indicates that the pump is working as expected.
-If it is 1, the pump is malfunctioning and need repair.
+If it is 1, the pump is malfunctioning and needs repair.

 ## Objective
 Given the past and current set of sensor readings **predict failure of the pump**.